 - Although extra-virgin olive oil gets most associated with Italian cooking, use a neutral vegetable oil like canola oil for frying.
 Canola has a higher smoke point, and won’t compete with the flavors of the chicken.

 - Know when the oil is hot enough to add the chicken.
 The oil will shimmer, but not smoke.
 (Smoking means the oil is too hot; start over.)
 Also, add a pinch of breadcrumbs to the oil when you think it is getting hot enough.
 The breadcrumbs should sizzle.
-If they just sink and sit there doing nothing, the oil is not hot enough yet.
+If they just sink and sit doing nothing, the oil is not hot enough yet.